Armenians in Massachusetts

 Massachusetts is home to one of the largest Armenian American communities in the United States, with significant concentrations in the Greater Boston area, particularly in Watertown, Cambridge, and Belmont.

 History

 Hood Rubber Company in Watertown, MA where many Armenian immigrants worked in the early 1900s.

 The first recorded Armenian to live in North America was Martin the Armenian in 1618 but the first significant wave of Armenian immigrants arrived in Massachusetts in the late 19th and early 20th centuries.
+By 1899, 14,192 Armenians were living in Massachusetts.
 These early immigrants were fleeing economic hardship and political persecution in the Ottoman Empire.
 The influx of Armenians increased significantly following the Armenian Genocide of 1915–1917, when many survivors sought refuge in the United States.

-Massachusetts, with its burgeoning industrial economy and welcoming communities, became a prime destination.
+Before 1910, most Armenian immigrants arriving in the United States were men with backgrounds in farming, skilled crafts, and manual labor.
+Compared to many other immigrant groups at the time, they had relatively high literacy levels, with roughly 75% able to read and write Armenian.
+Despite their skills, many who settled in Massachusetts found work in factory settings, taking on mostly unskilled or semi-skilled roles in industries such as shoemaking, textiles, rubber production, and metalwork.

+The earliest Armenians of Worcester, Massachusetts, worked in heavy industry and metal manufacturing such as Washburn & Moen Manufacturing Company wire mills.

 The Kondazian Coat Manufacturing Co. (now the Eastern Clothing Company).
 1912.
 Watertown, MA where many Armenian immigrants worked.